MusahMusah/monolithic-blog/README.md

 ## Discussion
 This section contains justifications and improvements that should be made.

-### Why Django
-Oh well, Django is a favourite framework of mine and while I could have used Flask or something else, it's quite easy to set up a Django application and structure your application in a way that it can actually scale in production, as long as structure is concerned.

-### Choice of Database
-I choose Redis for the purpose of caching requests.
-Since Pokemon information doesn't and rarely changes, once a user has requested for an info, it can as well be cached to reduce network calls subsequently.
-This improves speed of the application

 ### Improvements for a production API
 - Write tests with attention to non-framework specific features.